The Group

 Dr Dylan Wilkinson

-Dylan is currently working on the development of Polymers of Intrinsic Microporosity (PIMs) for optoelectronic applications in collaboration with Neil McKeown (Edinburgh) and Ifor Samuel (St Andrews).
-Prior to his current position, Dylan completed a PhD in the group in 2021, developing organic cathode materials for Lithium and Sodium ion batteries.
-This was followed by a short Post Doc working on hole and electron transport materials for perovskite solar cells.
+Dylan is currently working on the development of chiraloptical organic dyes as part of a collaboration with Malcolm Kadodwala's group.
+Previously, Dylan worked on the develoment of polymers of intrinsic microporosity (PIMs) for optoelectronic applications in collaboration with Neil McKeown (Edinburgh) and Ifor Samuel (St Andrews), as well as organic charge transport materials for perovskite solar cells in collaboration with the Docampo Group.
+Prior to his postdoctoral position, Dylan completed a PhD in the group in 2021, developing organic cathode materials for Lithium and Sodium ion batteries.
 Dylan completed a BSc Chemistry at the University of Glasgow in 2017 which included a research project synthesising bay quinones under the supervision of Dr Goetz Bucher.

 PhD Students